Series: BBC Historical Farm Series

 of historical docudramas about everyday life, farming and industry in the English countryside throughout the ages, produced since 2005 by the BBC

 , in association with Lion Television.
-The series currently consists of six one-season
+The series currently consists of seven one-season

 TV shows, each mapping one specific historical period in British history.

 All seven shows to date were created and produced by David Upshal

 (of Lion Television) and broadcast on BBC Two and occassionally BBC HD.
 The shows have a steady main cast in the form of a trio of professional English historians, ethnographers and archaeologists : Ruth Goodman